Fried plantain: Ipekere

 Ipekere is a traditional Nigerian snack with roots in Yoruba cuisine.
-It is plantain chips.
-It is made from ripe and unripe plantains that are sliced into thin rounds or thin vertical shapes and deep-fried to achieve a crispy texture.
+They are plantain chips.
+They are made from ripe and unripe plantains that are sliced into thin rounds or thin vertical shapes and deep-fried to achieve a crispy texture.
 The name is derived from the Yoruba language and is widely recognized throughout Nigeria.

 This traditional snack has a long history and is cherished for its delightful taste and simplicity.
-It is a staple in Yoruba cuisine and is enjoyed by people of all ages across Nigeria.
+They are a staple in Yoruba cuisine and is enjoyed by people of all ages across Nigeria.
 In January 2024, a viral picture on social media depicted a woman processing the plantain chips with polythene nylon in hot vegetable oil; thus, citizens of Nigeria and Lagos State in particular were asked by NAFDAC to be careful of where they make purchase of the snacks, and ensure that they are registered with them.

 Preparation

 To prepare ipekere, ripe plantains are peeled and sliced into thin, uniform shapes, typically using a knife or a mandoline slicer.
 These are deep-fried until they turn golden brown, resulting in a crunchy and slightly sweet snack.
 Ipekere is seasoned with salt or sugar.
-It can also be flavoured with different spices, such as cayenne pepper, ginger, onion powder, or garlic powder.
+They can also be flavoured with different spices, such as cayenne pepper, ginger, onion powder, or garlic powder.
 Some people also fry onions and fresh ginger along with the plantain slices for added flavour.